dracula/dracula-cli/README.md

 ## Contributing

-If anything feels off, or if you feel that some functionality is missing, please consider opening an issue or a pull request
+If anything feels off, or if you feel that some functionality is missing, please consider opening an issue or a pull request.
+See [TODO.md](https://github.com/dracula/dracula-cli/blob/main/TODO.md) for inspiration

 ## Team